Yunabell-VU/software-containerization-practice/README.md

 In terms of storage volume, a static persistent volume of 2 GB which allows read and write from a single node and resides on the host path is created in **mongo-pv.yaml**.
 Respectively, a persistent volume claim is also created in **mongo-pvc.yaml**.
 The reclaim policy of the PVC is **Retain** since the bonded volume is not dynamically allocated.

-In addition, a **mongo-secret** and a **mongo-config** are also configured to store the configurations and credentials for the MongoDB.
+In addition, a Secret **mongo-secret.yaml** and a ConfigMap **mongo-config.yaml** are also configured to store the configurations and credentials for the MongoDB.
 Those information are referred inside the specification of the MongoDB pod and API pod.

 ### Image Registry
 The images involved in our project reside on the docker hub.
 The information about the image registry is stored in the values of the helm chart.
 When deploying the helm chart, deployment which invoke images will use the settings specified in the values of the helm chart.

 ### Certificates
 To enable TLS security for our application, we first created a self-signed cluster issuer using the **cert-manager** API of kubernetes in **selfsigned-cluter-issuer.yaml**.
 Then, we use it to create a root certificate which will be stored in a secret file named **root-ca-secret**.
-After that, we are able to facilitate a privat CA **outlets-issuer** using the root certificate to sign certificate for our application ingress.
+After that, we are able to facilitate a privat CA **outlets-issuer.yaml** using the root certificate to sign certificate for our application ingress.
 Finally, our ingress controller defined in **webapp-ingress.yaml** can refer to the private CA and get a certificate to enable TLS security.
 The certificate is stored in a secret file named **my-ingress-cert**.

 Check whether webapp is accessible via https:
 ```shell